lmmendoza-dlsu/isdevop/checkpoints_/checkpoint_two_Rosete.md

 	3. In your own opinion, and based on your experience so far, what could be the most challenging part of observing the DevOps framework?

-		In my opinion, the most challenging aspect of observing the DevOps framework is initiating a cultural shift.
-Overcoming resistance to change and ensuring collaboration between traditionally siloed teams can be demanding but is crucial for successful DevOps implementation.
+		In my experience, the most challenging part of familiarizing myself with the DevOps framework has been navigating the tooling landscape and practices.
+As someone who is more accustomed to traditional development or operations practices, adapting to different tools and their integration within DevOps can be a bit overwhelming.